lynnwick/CountryWeatherNewsAPP/README.md

 - https://www.weatherbit.io
 - https://newsapi.org

 The on initial load the user will be presented with the Home Page and link to the Settings Page..
 Once in the settings page it allows the user to input city and units (temp)  via ionic v3 - ion- buttons.
-It feature city name, flag icon (png), temperature (metric, science, Fahrenheit choice from user), weather conditions (descriptions, icon, wind) and news ( urlTo image, title description)
+It should feature, city name, flag icon (png), temperature (metric, science, Fahrenheit choice from user), weather conditions (descriptions, icon, wind) and news ( urlTo image, title description)

 This project was generated with Ionic Framework V3